 - Lemon juice: You’ll want the lemon juice squeezed from a fresh lemon to get the most vibrant flavor.
 Choose lemons that are hefty, firm, and bright yellow.

 - Dill: Select fresh dill with vibrant green leaves to get the most aromatic flavor.
+Dried will work in a pinch but the flavor is better if you use fresh.

 How To Make Cucumber Onion Salad